libraryofcelsus/Aetherius_AI_Assistant/readme.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-6. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui/releases/tag/snapshot-2023-10-29
+6. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui/releases/tag/snapshot-2023-11-05

 Oobabooga Text-Ui just changed how their api works.
-The most up to date version that works is snapshot-2023-10-29 This can be done through the release menu or **git clone https://github.com/oobabooga/text-generation-webui --build snapshot-2023-10-29**
+The most up to date version that works is snapshot-2023-11-05 This can be done through the release menu or **git clone https://github.com/oobabooga/text-generation-webui --build snapshot-2023-11-05**

-7. Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
+7. Then, under the "Interface Mode" tab, enable the api checkbox in the "Available Extensions" field only.
 Then click apply and restart the interface.

 8. Next, navigate to the models tab.
 Uncheck the autoload models box and then input "TheBloke/Llama-2-13B-chat-GPTQ" into the downloads box (7B model can be used for faster results, but it occasionally breaks format and has a tendency to make things up.
 Wouldn't recommend if you need factual data).
 Other models may work, but this is the one that is tested.